Making Vision Transformers Truly Shift-Equivariant: Introduction

 \section{Introduction}

-Vision Transformers (ViTs)~\cite{dosovitskiy2020vit,liu_2021_swin,wu2021cvt,liu2022swin,fan2021multiscale,li2022mvitv2} have quickly become a popular alternative to convolutional neural networks (CNNs) in the field of computer vision.
-ViTs have superseded CNN's years of dominance in image classification and become the state-of-the-art model on ImageNet.
-Different from Transformer~\cite{vaswani_2017_attention} that was initially proposed for natural language processing (NLP) tasks, ViT architectures incorporate suitable inductive biases for computer vision tasks.
-Consider image classification, a shift to the input image does not change the underlying image label, \ie, the task is shift-invariant.
+Vision Transformers (ViTs)~\cite{dosovitskiy2020vit,liu_2021_swin,wu2021cvt,liu2022swin,fan2021multiscale,li2022mvitv2} have become a strong alternative to convolutional neural networks (CNNs) in computer vision, superseding their dominance in image classification and becoming the state-of-the-art model on ImageNet~\cite{deng2009imagenet}.
+Unlike the original Transformer~\cite{vaswani_2017_attention} proposed for natural language processing (NLP), ViTs incorporate suitable inductive biases for computer vision.
+Consider image classification, where an input shift does not change the underlying image label, \ie, the task is shift-invariant.

-Several ViTs accredited shift-invariance as the motivation for the proposed building block design. \Eg,~\citet{wu2021cvt} state that their proposed architecture brings ``desirable properties of CNNs to the ViT architecture (i.e. \textit{shift}, scale, and distortion invariance).''
+Several ViTs accredited shift-invariance as the motivation for the proposed architecture.
+For instance,~\citet{wu2021cvt} state that their ViT model brings ``desirable properties of CNNs to the ViT architecture (i.e. \textit{shift}, scale, and distortion invariance).''
 Similarly,~\citet{liu_2021_swin} found that ``inductive bias that encourages certain translation invariance is still preferable for general-purpose visual modeling.''
-Despite these proposed architecture changes, ViTs remain surprisingly sensitive to spatial shifts.
-This motivates us to study how to make ViTs truly shift-invariant.
+Surprisingly, despite these proposed architecture changes, ViTs remain sensitive to spatial shifts.
+This motivates us to study how to make ViTs truly shift-invariant and equivariant.

-In this work, we carefully re-examine each building block in ViTs and propose novel shift-equivariant versions of each module.
+In this work, we carefully re-examine each of the building blocks in ViTs and propose novel shift-equivariant versions of each module.
 This includes redesigning the tokenization, self-attention, patch merging, and positional encoding modules.
-Our main design principle is to perform an alignment that is dependent on the input signal, \ie, each module's behavior is ``adaptive'' to the input, hence we prepend each module's name with \textit{(A)daptive}.
-We note that all the designed adaptive modules are provably shift-equivariant and realizable in practice.
+Our design principle is to perform an alignment that is dependent on the input signal, \ie, each module's behavior is \textit{adaptive} to the input, hence we prepend each module's name with \textit{(A)daptive}.
+All our adaptive modules are provably shift-equivariant and realizable in practice.